ElectricalGang

 NC contacts remain closed in normal condition and open as soon as they are energized.

 NO contacts- the same if we talk of NO (Normally open) then these contacts remain open in a de-energized state.
 That is, if you check the NO contact with a multimeter, you will find these two far apart.
-NO contacts remain open in normal condition and close as soon as they are energized.
+NO contacts remain open in normal conditions and close as soon as they are energized.

 Advantages of installing limit switches: